Shower Drain Solution…

 BY LYN KIRK

 Diseases are transmitted through the open floor wastes found in your shower, bathroom and laundry floors.
-I put on my thinking cap and came up with my solution which I called EzyDrain.
+I put on my thinking cap and came up with my Shower Drain solution which I called EzyDrain.

-Not only will it reduce the spread of SARS it also kills staph and salmonella.
+Not only will my shower drain soulution reduce the spread of SARS it also kills staph and salmonella.
 It will reduce bad smells, stops bugs entering or exiting, reduces noise or whistling between floors reducing the need for deodorizers and pesticides.

 A Simple long-term chemical free solution has not been available for all these problems in the past.
 By reducing air borne contaminants from living spaces this in turn reduces contamination into air conditioning ducts.

-I wanted to offer an affordable simple solution to attract the homeowner through to hospitals, health care facilities and hotels in the hope of making modern living a safer way of life.
+I wanted to offer an affordable simple shower drain solution to attract the homeowner through to hospitals, health care facilities and hotels in the hope of making modern living a safer way of life.

 Testing and Modifying

 The processes I went through was testing and modifications to my design until I was satisfied.
 I had reduce the plastic use and the product worked efficiently every time, this included creating a plastics formula that had antibacterial qualities.
-In total I had redesigned the product 6 times until happy.
+In total I had redesigned my shower dproduct 6 times until happy.

-Like most inventors patenting my idea across the world was a necessary process to protect what I had spent time and money on for its development.
-I began the patent process and at present have 9 patents granted and 45 pending.
+Like most inventors patenting my shower drain idea across the world was necessary.
+I wanted to protect my idea so I spent time and money on its development.
+I began the patent process.
+Presently, I have 9 patents granted and 45 pending.
 Most were filed between 2010-2012.

 My second phase was to begin the steps of commercialization.
 This required scientific and home testing, producing a TV ad and marketing material to begin sales and attract possible investor interest.
 I worked tirelessly approaching local plumbing distributors and wholesalers to get some very small and basic sales.
 In most cases the bigger chains wanted a large infrastructure such as warehouses in each state across Australia with staff to stock shelves in each store they had on a weekly basis.
 I was not able to satisfy the demands of this process and distributors were difficult to get to come on board, which left a very disappointing outcome for me.